belabarbosa/Data-Analysis-Portfolio/Forecast Project README.md

 ### About the project

 This project consists in a 12 months Forecast for a B2B company that wants to know how the sales numbers are expected to be, in a specific time frame.
-The final product of this analysis is a spreadsheet because it is simple, easy to understand, fast and easy to make changes, in case you want to test different hypothesis.
+The final product of this analysis is a spreadsheet because it is simple, easy to understand, fast and easy to make changes (in case you want to test different hypothesis).
-This project was based in the dataset available on Kaggle on this [link](https://www.kaggle.com/datasets/olistbr/marketing-funnel-olist?resource=download), along with a random report extracted from Google Analytics platform.
+This project was based in the dataset available on Kaggle on this [link](https://www.kaggle.com/datasets/olistbr/marketing-funnel-olist?resource=download), along with a random report extracted from **Google Analytics** platform.

-After extracting the data, it was transformed in a format that would make it easier for manipulating, using the function TRANSPOSE to populate the main spreadsheet.
+After extracting the data, it was transformed in a format that would make it easier for manipulating, using the function **TRANSPOSE** to populate the main spreadsheet.
-The dataset downloaded was composed by two files that was joined using Python and you can see the code [here](https://github.com/belabarbosa/Forecast-Project/blob/0edf563c45d713cd91d16e3ffd650adf1b13dea3/Forecast%20Project%20code_Leads%20Data%20Analysis.ipynb).
+The dataset downloaded was composed by two files that was joined using **Python** and you can see the code [here](https://github.com/belabarbosa/Forecast-Project/blob/0edf563c45d713cd91d16e3ffd650adf1b13dea3/Forecast%20Project%20code_Leads%20Data%20Analysis.ipynb).

 ### The Forecast
 Exponential Smoothing and Linear Regression